 Painted Pressed Steel

 Painted pressed steel fittings are relatively inexpensive to buy and can last for a considerable time if carefully looked after.
 They have the advantage that they can be finished in any colour.
 They are not suitable for coastal locations due to the high salt levels and abrasive sand particles suspended in the air.
-They will rust very quickly if the paint finish is damaged or uncared for.
+Furthermore, they will rust very quickly if the paint finish is damaged or uncared for.

 Cast Aluminium